Available with Spatial Analyst license.

 Determines the contributing area above a set of cells in a raster.
 Watersheds are delineated from a flow direction raster which identifies the flow direction from every cell.

-For more information, see the How watershed works topic in the Spatial Analyst tool help.
+For more information, see the How watershed works topic.

 This is a global raster function.